robusta-dev/holmesgpt/README.md

 holmes investigate jira --jira-url https://<PLACEDHOLDER>.atlassian.net --jira-username <PLACEHOLDER_EMAIL> --jira-api-key <PLACEHOLDER_API_KEY>
 ```

-By default Jira investigation results are displayed in the CLI itself.
-But you can use `--update-ticket` to get the results as a comment in the Jira ticket.
+By default results are displayed in the CLI .
+Use `--update` to get the results as a comment in the Jira ticket.

 </details>